-At the same time, the bank monitors and reports reputational risk as part of compliance risk on a quarterly basis by analyzing complaints registered with the bank and monitoring the number of negative press appearances.
+At the same time, the Bank monitors and reports reputational risk on a quarterly basis by monitoring the share of systemically complaints from the total number of complaints.
 In order to manage crisis situations that could have a significant impact on the bank services or business, the Crisis Communication Procedure is developed to regulate maib's actions aimed at ensuring effective communication during crisis situations in order to minimize the impact on the bank reputation and financial situation.